mbaumer/us_hep_funding/docs/_states/NE.md

 <a name="NE-01"></a>
 [Back to top](#top)
 ## NE-01 -- Rep. Jeff Fortenberry (R)
+### Committees
+Jeff Fortenberry is the #15 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016